 3. Microfibre Towel: It’s always worth packing a proper towel.
 Hostel towels are scummy and take forever to dry.
 Microfibre towels dry quickly, are compact, lightweight, and can be used as a blanket or yoga mat if needed.

 4. Headtorch: Every backpacker should have a head torch!
 A decent head torch could save your life.
 If you want to explore caves, unlit temples, or simply find your way to the bathroom during a blackout, a headtorch is a must.
 Currently, I’m using the Petzl Actik Core rechargeable headlamp.
 It’s USB-chargeable so you’ll save on those Earth polluting batteries.

 5. Hammock: Taking a tent is not always practical but hammocks are lightweight, cheap, strong, sexy (chicks dig hammocks) and allow you to pitch up for the night pretty much anywhere.
-Right now, I’m rocking an Active Roots parachute hammock – it’s light, colourful and tough.
+Right now, I’m rocking a lovely parachute hammock – it’s light, colourful and tough.

 6. Toiletry Bag: I always travel with a hanging toiletry bag as it’s a super-efficient way to organise your bathroom stuff.
 Well worth having, whether you are hanging it from a tree whilst camping, or a hook in a wall, it helps to have quick access to all your stuff.

 Insurance in New York